ACC SCS Funded Online & In-Person Weekly Trauma Sensitive Yoga Groups & Day Retreats

 COURSE DETAILS

-Each TSY course is 6-8 weeks in length and there are 2-3 in-person and online courses offered every term.
-We also offer 1-2 day retreats each term.
-Our courses are fully funded by ACC ISSC.
+Each TSY course is 8 weeks in length and there are several in-person and online groups offered each term.
+We also offer 2-4 day retreats each term.
+Our courses are fully funded by ACC SCS.

-Each TSY course includes 6-8 in-person or online sessions plus recordings of the sessions (in case you can't make it every week).
+Each weekly TSY group includes 8 in-person or online sessions plus recordings of the sessions (in case you can't make it every week).

-Our in-person TSY courses and day retreats are offered at the beautiful Yoga Within studios in Browns Bay and are open to those who identify as female.
+Our in-person TSY groups and day retreats are offered in beautiful locations around Auckland, with some groups being female only, and some, mixed-gender and/or LGBQT+.
 Our online TSY courses are open to all gender identifications.

 OUR TEAM

-Our courses are offered by yoga specialist and TCTSY facilitator Jessica Dziwulska, and registered therapists Vic Hathaway and Hester Phillips.
+Our courses are offered by yoga specialist and TCTSY facilitator Jessica Dziwulska, and registered therapists Amy Benjamin and Vic Hathaway.

 PLEASE NOTE